Lyon striker Lacazette has Arsenal medical - reports

-LONDON, England Lyon striker Alexandre Lacazette underwent a medical at Arsenal on Tuesday with a view to a 44 million pounds move, British media reported.
+LONDON, England (Reuters) - Lyon striker Alexandre Lacazette underwent a medical at Arsenal on Tuesday with a view to a 44 million pounds move, British media reported.

 The deal should be completed before Arsene Wenger's squad flies to Australia on Sunday and will be for a club-record fee, beating the 42.5 million pounds Arsenal paid Real Madrid for Mesut Ozil in 2013.